 Great Word Games for Middle School Reading Classrooms

 No matter the topic or age, research proves that having FUN improves the engagement and learning for students.
-The linked article suggests such things as rooftop meetings and even visiting a ball pit!
+This article suggests such things as rooftop meetings and even visiting a ball pit!
 While that’s a bit extreme, finding ways to incorporate laughter and fun is necessary in a secondary reading classroom, where student buy-in is essential for progress.
 Setting aside a day a week (like Friday Game Day) ensures students have an opportunity to practice skills in a FUN way!
 Start the beginning of the year with word games that complement letter and syllable instruction, and keep the habit all year!

 SO many reasons to play word games!